Jump to:

 Functional assessment

-PAD may significantly affect patients’ functional independence and quality of life, so it is important to evaluate the patient’s level of assistance to perform activities of daily living and independent activities of daily living.
+PAD may significantly affect patients’ functional independence and quality of life.
+Therefore, it is important to evaluate the patient’s level of assistance to perform activities of daily living and independent activities of daily living on initial exam.
 As their mobility can also be compromised, it is key to assess for patient’s gait and ability to ambulate a certain distance without pain as well as their endurance level.10

 Laboratory studies